The Importance of Key Performance Indicators (KPIs) in Your Business

 • Goals – broader, more long-term objectives that a company wants to achieve.
 They often define the company’s overall direction and vision and may include multiple targets and KPIs.

-Key performance indicators are essential for ensuring your team’s alignment with the organization’s objectives.
-The following are some of the primary reasons why KPIs are essential:
+Key performance indicators are essential to ensuring your team’s alignment with the organization’s objectives.
+The following are some of the primary reasons why KPIs are important:

 • Ensure alignment among your teams – Keep them on track, regardless of whether they monitor project success or employee performance.